WASP-107b: Physical characteristics

 500 C, much lower than that of similarly inflated exoplanets.

 Its highly extended and low density atmosphere coupled with transiting a moderately bright orange dwarf star makes it an attractive target for atmospheric characterization via transmission spectroscopy.

-It is about eight times nearer to its star than Mercury is to the Sun and orbits its star every 5.7 days.
+Atmosphere

 Helium was discovered in the planet's atmosphere in 2018, making it the first time helium was discovered on an exoplanet.
 A follow-up observation with Keck in 2020 showed that the helium absorption extends beyond transit-egress.
 Extreme ultraviolet radiation from the host star is gradually whittling down the planet's atmosphere, forming a comet-like tail 7 times as long as the radius of the planet.
 In November 2023, scientists discovered that its atmosphere contains water (H_{2}O) vapour and sulfur dioxide (SO_{2}).
 The clouds on this planet are made up of silicates.
 The data, along with the unexpectedly low abundance of methane (CH_{4}), suggests a hotter interior and a more massive core than previously estimated.
 Tidal heating, caused by the planet's slightly elliptical orbit, is believed to be the source of the extra internal heat.

-In September 2024 it was revealed that there is an east-west asymmetry in the atmospheric properties (e.g, climate, cloud structure) of WASP-107b, which previously had not been expected for planet of its kind.
+In September 2024 it was revealed that there is an east-west asymmetry in the atmospheric properties (e.g, climate, cloud structure) of WASP-107b, which previously had not been expected for planet of its type.